Roadkill cuisine: Popular culture

-Writer Richard Marcou & Illustrator Randy Wall collaborated to write How to Cook… Road Kill “Goremet Cooking”, a tongue-in-cheek recipe book for meals from under wheels.
+The writer Richard Marcou and illustrator Randy Wall collaborated to write How to Cook...
+Road Kill "Goremet Cooking", a tongue-in-cheek recipe book for roadkill.
 Each copy is dubbed a glove compartment edition for the cook on the road.

 Roadkill stew has become part of North American popular culture.
 A frequently told joke about rednecks or other groups of rural people asks how many it takes to eat a raccoon or opossum, with the punch line "Three.
 Two to do it and one to watch for cars".
 "Road Kill Stew", sung to the tune of "Three Blind Mice", is sung at some summer camps.
 Many artists have recorded variants on the theme, such as Joe Adee with his Road Kill Stew Possum Tour and Honky Tonk Confidential with their album Road Kill Stew and Other News.